PulseLine-Agent/PulseLine/README.md

   14. Emergency Contact Name
   15. Emergency Contact Number
   16. Next Visit Date
+  17. Doctor

 Make sure to fill in all the columns.
 We recommend using a spreadsheet software that exports into a common file type for this.

 You will also need [Twilio](https://www.twilio.com/en-us) for this project if you'd like others to call in.
-Follow the instructions to create a account before going to the console and under the left side bar under manage, click active numbers and register a number.
+Follow the instructions to create an account before going to the console and under the left side bar, under manage, click active numbers and register a number.

 This is an example of how to list things you need to use the software and how to install them.
 This project was created using python 3.12.0 64x bit.
   ```sh